Home » All Recipes » Desserts » Lemon Angel Pie

 Serve cold for the best texture.
 A sharp, clean knife will give you tidy slices, so wipe it between cuts as you go.

-It works well for warm-weather gatherings and looks great on a spring or summer table next to options like vanilla cupcakes and carrot cake.
-In my family, it’s a staple at Christmas because my Grandpa loves having something bright and citrusy during the holidays.
+This works well for warm-weather gatherings and looks great on a spring or summer table next to options like vanilla cupcakes and carrot cake.
+In my family, it’s a staple at Christmas because my Grandpa loved having something bright and citrusy during the holidays and the tradition continues.

-It’s also a nice pick for birthdays, Easter brunch, or baby showers when you want something sweet without feeling too heavy.
-Pair each slice with hot coffee or tea, strawberry lemonade, or a spoonful of berry compote to round it out.
+It’s also a nice pick for birthdays, Easter dinner paired with a roasted rack of lamb, or baby showers when you want something sweet without feeling too heavy.
+Pair each slice with hot coffee or tea, strawberry lemonade.

 A slice of lemon dessert with a creamy layer and crumbly crust on a white plate.